nolauren/teaching/yale_introdhgradcourse.md

 Reading and Discussion:

--   Hockey, Susan. âThe History of Humanities Computing.â In Companion to Digital Humanities, edited by Susan Schreibman, Ray Siemens, and John Unsworth.
+-   Hockey, Susan. The History of Humanities Computing.
+In Companion to Digital Humanities, edited by Susan Schreibman, Ray Siemens, and John Unsworth.
 Oxford: Blackwell, 2004.
 -   Moretti, Franco, Graphs, Maps, Trees, Verso, 2007
 -   Special Edition of Journal of Digital Humanities on Topic Modeling.
     JDH.
 Vol 2.
-No. 1 Winter 2012.\
+No. 1 Winter 2012.
-    Meeks, Elijah and Scott Weingart. â[The Digital Humanities Contribution to Topic
+    Meeks, Elijah and Scott Weingart.
+[The Digital Humanities Contribution to Topic
     Modeling](http://journalofdigitalhumanities.org/2-1/dh-contribution-to-topic-modeling/).â
     Journal of Digital Humanities.
 Vol 2.
 No. 1 Winter 2012.
--   Brett, Megan R. â[Topic Modeling: A Basic Introduction.](http://journalofdigitalhumanities.org/2-1/topic-modeling-a-basic-introduction-by-megan-r-brett/)â
-    Journal of Digital Humanities.
+-   Brett, Megan R.  [Topic Modeling: A Basic Introduction.](http://journalofdigitalhumanities.org/2-1/topic-modeling-a-basic-introduction-by-megan-r-brett/)â Journal of Digital Humanities.
 Vol 2.
 No. 1 Winter 2012.
 -   Goldston, Andrew and Ted Underwood. [âWhat Can Topic Models of PMLA